IRS Revenue Hunter: Where is the Easy/Hard Hunting Grounds? (PART 1)

 Kelly: Well done, alright.
 So, you prefer the rip the tree out method?

 David: Yes, it’s always more effective.
-We try to be effective when we are with the IRS.
+IRS enforcement tries to be effective!

 Kelly: So, is it fair to say, David, that you have done your fair share of ripping the tree out?